-Hopelink is excited to be part of a new approach to serving homeless families in King County.
-This new system of coordinated entry and assessment, the Family Housing Connection, provides a single access point for families who are currently homeless or are at risk of becoming homeless.
-Hopelink serves approximately 200 homeless families per year through our service enriched housing program.
+Hopelink provides housing for homeless families through King County's coordinated entry and assessment system, the Family Housing Connection.
+This system provides a single access point to housing for homeless families.
+Hopelink serves approximately 200 families per year through our service enriched housing program.
 Our Housing and Family Development Case Managers play a key role in helping families move from crisis to increased stability.

 Our Asset Building Programs work with clients to help them develop a plan to prevent their falling back into crisis while increasing opportunities that promote their long-term stability.
-At any entry point to Hopelink services, clients have access to a variety of options for adult basic education, GED test prep, ESL, workforce literacy, and financial literacy/management.
+At any entry point to Hopelink services, clients have access to a variety of options for Employment, GED test prep, workforce literacy, English for Work, and financial literacy/management.
 Obtaining or increasing employment as well as maintaining employment is a key initiative of our Asset Building Program.

 Recent Successes and Current Challenges

-13,834 people received food through our 5 food banks; this amounted to over 2.6 million pounds of food.
+received food through our five food banks; this amounted to over 2.7 million pounds of food.

-200 families were able to secure housing through Hopelink Housing.
-Of families who entered our shelter program, 79% achieved greater housing stability once leaving the shelter.
-81% of families in our transitional housing program achieved permanent housing, and 97% of families in our permanent housing program maintained their permanent housing – almost half of them obtained permanent housing outside of Hopelink Housing.
+were able to secure housing through Hopelink Housing.
+Of families who entered our shelter program, 75% achieved greater housing stability once leaving the shelter and 86% of families in our transitional housing program achieved permanent housing.

-Aside from the initial surge in people needing services, the great recession continues to have a far-reaching impact on those who are living at or below the poverty level.
-In response, Hopelink is focusing a high level of effort toward increasing the number of people we serve in our service area through outreach programs and increased service levels.
+The aftermath of the recession and continued elevation of housing prices in our county is a strain on those who are living at or below the poverty level.
+In response, Hopelink is focusing a high level of effort toward increasing the number of people we serve in our service area through programs that help them move towards self-sufficiency.

 As we continue to experience significant cuts and fluctuations in public funding, financial support from our community becomes even more critical to our ability to provide services to the thousands of people who seek our help every year.